 There’s one thing you won’t find in any of the promotional materials, online or otherwise, simply because it cannot be captured.
 It has to be experienced.
 I am talking about the energy at the conference.
 At times it’s electric and contagious.

-To me, that positive energy was one of the greatest takeaways from the conference, and one of the many reasons why I will be coming back as a presenter and a participant.
+To me, that positive energy was one of the greatest takeaways from the conference, and one of the many reasons why I will miss it dearly.

 THE MAN BEHIND THE CONFERENCE

 For nine years, Gerald Griffiths stood at the helm of VO Atlanta.
 Without his inspirational leadership, there would be no VOA.
 It was his vision that brought people together, and had them come back, year after year.

 Thank you, Gerald, for creating this amazing, life- and career-changing event.

 Thank you for who you are, and for what you have done for our community.